loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 "_The space for our board members to consider budget proposals_"

 With a clear purpose, people can make judgment calls about what's best for the group.
 Understanding group context helps people get oriented.

+**Add a Group description** by navigating to the **Settings** tab on your group page.
+Click **Edit Group Settings** and use the form that appears (click save when done).
+If you're having trouble finding it from Edit Group Settings, double-check that you haven't switched tabs ("Profile" should be highlighted in yellow).

+### Group description is also a Resource hub

 Your Loomio group page is also a place to store all of the information, links, and files that everyone in your group needs.
 Update the Group description field and attach files from your computer or from the cloud.